mqtthiqs/at-doc/docs/index.md

 ## Patch, play, discover

 _Atelier_ is a sandbox for the curious, a platform for exploring endless sonic ideas.
-Modular at its core, multichannel from the ground up, it is a tool that doesn't hand you the sound, but gives you everything you need to uncover it yourself.
+Modular at its core, multichannel from the ground up, it is the modern tool for all sound adventurers. _Atelier_ doesn't hand you the sound: it gives you everything you need to uncover it yourself.

-Standing on decades of research in audio signal processing and electronic lutherie, and in close connection with avant-garde composers and sound designers, _Atelier_ is the new software platform of the GRM Tools series, coming straight from INA GRM's research & development department.
+Standing on decades of research in audio signal processing and electronic lutherie, _Atelier_ is the new software platform of the GRM Tools series, coming straight from INA GRM's research & development department and developed in close connection with GRM's avant-garde composers and sound designers.

 ## Features